-Man, 2016 has brought us so many great games, and if you’re an Xbox One owner, or buying Christmas gifts for an Xbox gamer, there is certainly no shortage of great Xbox One games to buy in 2016.
+Man, 2016 has brought us so many great games, and if you’re an Xbox One owner, or buying a gift for an Xbox gamer, there is certainly no shortage of great Xbox One games to buy in 2016.

 1. Gears of War 4